Beauty World food gems

 Image credit: @easylifehdb

 Opening their doors till four in the morning, Joo Seng Teochew Porridge stands as an alternative supper haunt for those living around Bukit Timah.
 Drizzled with a dash of braised sauce, their warm bowls of porridge offer a much-needed pick-me-up after a seemingly endless day.
 And with a bevy of steamed, braised, stir-fried, and stewed items to pair your porridge with, there’s def’ something for everyone here.
-Kudos especially to their Braised Duck Leg ($6) which never fails to impress with its fall-off-the-bone tender meat.

 Address: 14 Cheong Chin Nam Road, Singapore 599738